-Big telephone networks around the world are rapidly phasing out traditional analogue and ISDN lines in favour of delivering voice calls over the Internet (VoIP).
-When BT switch off their old PSTN telephone network in 2025, all customers will be migrated to SIP (Session Internet Protocol) Trunks, the tech alternative to telephone lines.
+Big telephone networks around the world are rapidly phasing out traditional analogue and ISDN lines in favour of delivering voice calls over the internet (VoIP).
+When BT switch off the PSTN telephone network in 2025, all customers will be migrated to SIP trunks, the technical alternative to telephone lines.

 Many telecoms providers, including BT will no longer offer ISDN products from next year.
-Indeed it is impossible to get new ISDN services in some telephone exchanges already, so it’s wise to start planning a transition to SIP Trunks now by understanding the opportunities that SIP technology brings.
+Indeed it is impossible to get new ISDN services in some telephone exchanges already, so it’s wise to start planning a transition to Session Initiation Protocol (SIP) Trunks now by understanding the opportunities that SIP Trunks technology brings.